guilherme-santos/resume/README.md

 I'm a Computer Engineer since 2011 but I started programming long time before that.
 I consider myself autodidact because I like to learn new technologies all the time and I can do it very quickly.
 I have started to study PHP at home since I was teenager what give me good knowledge to develop many web applications.
 During the college and internships I learned other programming languages, such as C, C++, Java and Lua and I could improve myself with other skills.

 I've been working for long time as a freelancer developer and most of the time involving web development, as a result I became an experienced web developer with big expertise in PHP, JavaScript, CSS and HTML.
-Apart from that I improved myself as DevOps creating CLI and scripts to automate deploys, configure servers, etc. In 2015 I started working with Node.js and Go.
+Apart from that I improved myself as DevOps creating CLI and scripts to automate deploys, configure servers, etc. In 2015 I started working with Go.

 I've already contributed in many open source projects like Enlightenment Foundation Libraries (EFL), Zend Framework and other small libraries in PHP, Go and JavaScript.
 I really like to work with open source projects and I usually do it in my spare time.
 In the last few years testing (e.g. unit tests, TDD) became part of my process of development which is code, test, deploy and monitor.

 I worked in companies with several different technologies and it made me an open minded developer, with can-do attitude and a good interpersonal relationship.
-Currently I'm working mainly with PHP and Go as Backend Developer in Berlin, but looking for new challenges.
+Currently I'm working mainly with Go as Senior Software Engineer in Berlin, but looking for new challenges.

 ## Education